andrewboring/andrewboring.github.io/src/content/alarm-images.md

 This is fine for one-off usage, but if you're building a provisioning tool or install script, you probably want a clean image each time.
 You could simply duplicate your card with an SD Card duplicator, but most people don't have one of these.
 The other option is writing the SD Card to an image file and back again.

-Except...the smallest conventional card you can buy these days is 32GB.
+Except...the smallest conventional card you can bu y these days is 32GB.
 The 8GB/16GB cards are still available, but are older units and are more expensive per-GB.
 Keeping a 32GB image file on disk takes up considerable disk space, while writing the image *back* to SD card can easily take a good four hours to complete.
 So, each time my script errored out and I needed to make an adjustment and boot a clean image, it was a time-consuming process.
 And since this was ARM instead of Intel, I can't simply use Virtualbox.
 Using Qemu to emulate ARM is doable to a small extent, but there are significant differences in a running OS in an emulator versus having actual supported hardware.

 ## Solution